tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 ## IX. <a id="section9"></a>Nota bene
 1. In this document we have been using the ES6 "way" of  `let` and `const` to declare variables and constants.
 Out on the web you are commonly going to see the older (ES5 and earlier) `var` keyword used to declare variables.
 We recommend that you NOT use `var` to declare variables, as the variables that `var` declares are *scoped to functions*, rather than the *block scoping* of `let` and `const`, which introduces odd behavior.
 You can read some dicussion of this issue here: https://hackernoon.com/why-you-shouldnt-use-var-anymore-f109a58b9b70
-2. The JavaScript `Number` can hold both a 64-bit number AND a 64-bit Integer - documentation on the finer points of this is here:
+1. The JavaScript `Number` can hold both a 64-bit number AND a 64-bit Integer - documentation on the finer points of this is here:
     - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number
     - https://medium.com/dailyjs/javascripts-number-type-8d59199db1b6
-3. JavaScript has 2 zeros `+0` and `-0` -  you can read about that here: https://abdulapopoola.com/2016/12/19/why-javascript-has-two-zeros-0-and-0/
+1. JavaScript has 2 zeros `+0` and `-0` -  you can read about that here: https://abdulapopoola.com/2016/12/19/why-javascript-has-two-zeros-0-and-0/
+1. We expect you to review the following programming structures on your own:
+    - branching/conditionals such as [if...else](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else), [switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch), and the [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/conditional_operator)
+    - repetitve constructs such as [for](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for), [do...while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/do...while), and [while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while)
-4. JavaScript has a large number of **truthy** and **falsy** values that are *coerced* to `true` or `false` in a boolean expression or context.
+1. JavaScript has a large number of **truthy** and **falsy** values that are *coerced* to `true` or `false` in a boolean expression or context.
 Check out these links, and see the code sample below:
     - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean
     - https://developer.mozilla.org/en-US/docs/Glossary/Truthy
     - https://developer.mozilla.org/en-US/docs/Glossary/Falsy